-My mother’s family is from the Buffalo River.
-In the early 1800’s, Abraham Villines, and his wife, Martha, moved into the area from North Carolina.
+In 1837 Abraham Villines, and his wife, Martha, moved into the area from North Carolina.
 The river seemed to take hold of their family, and hasn’t let go.
-My daughter is now the 6th generation of our family to live on the same property we own today, and she is the 10th generation of Villines descendants who have proudly lived along the Buffalo River.
-We are very happy to share our "home" with all our guests.
+Our daughter is now the 6th generation of our family to live on the same property we own today, and the 8th generation of Villines descendants who have proudly lived along the Buffalo River.

 Second only to their loyalty & faithfulness to God, nothing was more important than family.
 Love for one another held this family together through some very hard times.
-Everyone knew how blessed they were to have each other and be able to be together.
 My great grandparents attended the little church in Low Gap, and my family still attends that church today.
 My mom has told me many times that she never wondered what she would be doing on Sundays- always Sunday school and church with her family.

 Another large part of our lives is hunting, fishing, trapping and gardening.
 My ancestors were completely self-sufficient.
 They lived entirely off the land, even making their own molasses and maple syrup.
 They scraped by, but they didn’t feel like they were missing out on anything.
 Their needs were met, and they had family and friends.
 Electricity and indoor plumbing were slow in coming and considered frivolous.
 Life along the Buffalo River was often difficult.
 The rugged terrain and wilderness made everyday chores hard and the Buffalo River’s surrounding areas didn’t progress at the same rate as other cities at the time.
 The people who lived here worked their fingers to the bone to survive and provide a decent way of life for their families.
 But through it all, time was taken to enjoy one another’s company and friends.